BlockstreamResearch/codex32/docs/wallets.md

 1. The user should enter the first share.
 To the extent possible given screen limitations, when entering share data, data should be displayed in uppercase, with visually distinct four-character windows.
 The first four-character window should include the `MS1` prefix, which should be pre-filled.
 1. Once the first share is fully entered, the wallet should validate the checksum and header before accepting it.
-   * The user should not be able to entire mixed-case characters.
+   * The user should not be able to enter mixed-case characters.
 The user must be able to enter all bech32 characters as well as `?` indicating an erasure.
 Wallets may allow users to enter non-bech32 characters, at their discretion.
 (This may be useful to guide error correction, e.g. by attempting to replace all `B`s with `8`s.)
    * If the header is invalid, the wallet should highlight this and prevent the user from entering additional data until it is fixed.
 An invalid header is one that starts with a character other than `0` or `2` through `9`, or one which starts with `0` but whose share index is not `S`.
+For shares after the first, a header is also invalid if its threshold and identifier do not match those of the first share.
    * If the checksum is invalid, the wallet may use an error-correction algorithm to determine a corrected share, but the wallet MUST show these corrections to the user rather than silently applying them.
    * For substitution errors, the wallet may highlight the offending 4-character window or the offending character.
 It may also show the corrected character.
    * If the wallet can determine insertion or deletion errors, it should highlight the offending 4-character window.
 When detecting insertion or deletion errors, the wallet may assume that the correct share length is a multiple of 16 bytes.